 - Carry loads of water and take light meals in between as heavy meals can create an upset stomach due to mountainous drive.

 - Hire guides, and tour operators, or drive your own vehicle to reach here.
 You can book all these three forts tours by clicking here.
 Also, Click here to book your full day tour to Nizwa.

 - Google Maps works perfectly fine and you will reach accordingly by following them.

 - These towns are conservative towns so don’t expect big hotels or international branded food chains.
 You can try some local food in between.

 - There is no language problem as all understand English and even signboards of forts are in English and Islamic.

 - Very safe and well maintained

 - Start early as much as possible as the closing time of forts is nearly 4 to 5 P.M.
-And most of the activities at least need 2 hours time to see thoroughly.
+And most of the activities at least need 2 hours to see thoroughly.

-- Don’t try to overdo the things as this excursion is slightly hectic.
+- Don’t try to overdo things as this excursion is slightly hectic.
 Do as much as you can or whatever time allows.

 BEST TIME TO VISIT – OCTOBER TO APRIL